What Everyone Misunderstands About Oil And China

 As I've explained before, this is just not correct when it comes to China.
 In fact, China's government is probably more in control of the oil market than any other government, including the ones in Moscow, Riyadh, and Washington, D.C.
 It will neither go up nor down, except by the government's decision.

 First, some Chinese oil companies are now reversing their spending cuts and trying to once again expand output.
 But secondly, and far more importantly, China does not need to restore any substantial degree of production to achieve a commanding position in setting the course of the global oil market.
-Unlike OPEC, its power over prices lie in its status as a consumer, not a producer.
+Unlike OPEC, its power over prices lies in its status as a consumer, not a producer.

 China's Production Challenges

 The chances of a rebound in Chinese oil production are a little hard to say.
-Some estimates have the average breakeven price of CNOOC (NYSE:CEO), the Chinese National Offshore Oil Corporation at $41.
+Some estimates have the average breakeven price of CNOOC (NYSE:CEO), the Chinese National Offshore Oil Corporation, at $41.
 Which would put CNOOC in a comfortable position to begin hiking output again.
 But the elaborate system of subsidies, quotas, discounts and other non-market mechanisms in China's still-not-quite-free market means that number counts for less than it would in America or Britain.
 And the Chinese government is showing less enthusiasm than some of its oil companies in maintaining the current system.

 China's major oil field Diyang, for example, continued production despite the fact that it cost one of China's state-owned enterprises $750 million in losses every six months to keep it open.
 Another field, Shengli, cost $1.4 billion last year alone.
 Or at least we think.
 Non-market mechanisms cut both ways, and it is entirely conceivable that those fields might actually be more profitable than they look, and that the non-market stuff is making them seem less profitable.
 We just don't know.

 It seems clear, however, that China's oil sector overall is leaking cash, regardless of the ambiguities of any particular field.
-In light of mounting deficits the government is now trying to rein in such losses and replace them with private investment, which means two things.
+In light of mounting deficits, the government is now trying to rein in such losses and replace them with private investment, which means two things.
 First, in the absence of such subsidies breakeven prices may be substantially higher, so pre-subsidy cut estimates of breakeven probably aren't worth a whole lot, even if they paint a rosy picture.

-But secondly, sometimes it seems that Chinese leaders themselves don't know exactly how the incredible labyrinth of Chinese SOE subsidies, tax exemptions, and social obligations works.
+But secondly, sometimes it seems that Chinese leaders themselves don't know exactly how the incredible labyrinth of Chinese SOE subsidies, tax exemptions and social obligations works.
 It can be difficult for even the top leaders to get a handle on every last field, which means that directives from the leadership tend to be handed down to entire sectors as a whole.

 This means that China's leaders can't really tell Chinese companies to "stop subsidizing money-losing operations."
 They themselves probably don't know exactly which ones those are.
-Instead they simply have to stop the flow of funds to oil in general, until they can get a handle on it.
+Instead, they simply have to stop the flow of funds to oil in general, until they can get a handle on it.
 Which means even fields which actually are profitable might go undeveloped, at least for now, for lack of funding and capital, since they are indistinguishable to the Chinese bureaucracy from the rest of the pack.

 In sum, a rebound in production is unlikely.
 And even if one is possible, Chinese leadership probably can't control it finely enough for geopolitical or economic management purposes.